oldbit-com/Beep/README.md

-# Beeper
+# Beep

-Beeper is a simple cross platform dotnet library for playing audio using PCM data.
+Beep is a simple cross platform dotnet library for playing audio using PCM data.
 By default dotnet does not have a built in way to play audio and this library provides a very basic way to play audio.

 It was inspired by the [oto](https://github.com/ebitengine/oto) golang library that I used before.
 However, it is not a direct port of it.